Technical Scale Challenges

 To get your changes into master, you need to be able to push to master.
 And the way pushing works in Git is that you have to first pull down the most recent commit from the server’s master branch, apply your changes on top of that, and then push your new commit to the server.
 However, you can only complete that push if your commit is still based on the most recent commit on the server (to be precise, your push must result in a fast-forward merge of the server’s master branch).
 In other words, if someone else pushed a change in between when you fetched and when you pushed, your push will fail.

 For a small team, this is not a major issue.
 The odds of a collision in that time window are fairly small, and when the collisions do happen, it’s fairly quick to fetch, redo the merge or rebase, and try to push again.

 On a large team, this issue brings your productivity to a standstill.
 Imagine you have 400 people all trying to push to master, and imagine that it’s the last day before a big milestone and everyone has lots of changes to get in.
 It is incredibly frustrating to get stuck in a fetch-merge-push loop, and feel like you’re racing all of your teammates to get your changes in.
 It is also very detrimental to code quality, because frustrated developers who are just trying to finish that last change so they can go home are likely to skip steps in their validation because that’s the only way to win the race.

 As you add more people to a repo, the odds of a push collision increase quadratically with the number of people.
 So while this is a minor issue for the GVFS repo, it’s a major nuisance for the VSTS repo, and it would be a complete show stopper for the Windows repo.

-Coming soon: How pull requests and merge queues solve this issue by handling that race for you.
+See The Race to Push to see how we use pull requests and merge queues to solve this issue by handling that race for you.